RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 <br />

 For fun, I made Dogecoin the default currency in the game.
 But not actual Dogecoin...balances and transactions were stored in a SQLite DB on a local machine.
-Apologies to blockchain enthusiasts for this sacrilege.
+Apologies to blockchain enthusiasts.

-## Company Induction
+## Welcome to Kobashi

 To begin the game, players are assigned a job at Kobashi Systems as either a **labeller** or an **engineer**.
-To immerse my friends, I sent them through a "company induction" (via Telegram app) and sent them swag boxes in real-life -- containing t-shirts, a welcome letter, stickers, food and more.
+To immerse my friends, they completed a "company induction" (via the Telegram app) and they were sent company swag boxes -- containing t-shirts, a welcome letter, stickers, food and more.

-The company induction was a spoof of Silicon Valley-style company inductions.
-The content served a dual-purpose: (a) making my friends feel like they were joining a real company (immersion), and (b) introducing people to the Telegram bot (mechanics).
+The Kobashi induction was a spoof of Silicon Valley company inductions.
+The content served a dual-purpose: (a) making my friends feel like they were joining a real tech company (*immersion*), and (b) introducing people to the Telegram bot UX (*mechanics*).

 <br />